Intellectual property: It's yours. Own it.

-Visit CIPO online and discover information, tools and services that might be right for you: Canada.ca/intellectualproperty
+Visit CIPO online and discover information, tools and services that might be right for you.

 Through Innovation Canada, the Government of Canada is simplifying its suite of innovation programs into a one-stop shop, so that innovators and entrepreneurs will no longer need to spend time figuring out which department to go to or which program best meets their needs.
-You can find out more about all of the programs that enable and support Canadian businesses and innovators at Canada.ca/business.
+Find out more about all of the programs that enable and support Canadian businesses and innovators.

 - Date modified: